dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-12-21-bitcoin-s-meme-wars.md

 consensus parameters, you have two choices: fork off, or suffer from Bitcoin Derangement Syndrome.
-You could also, of course, adapt to the environment and live in symbiosis with it, which is to come to terms with the memetic material embedded in Bitcoin --- accepting it, and slowly agreeing with it.
+You could also, of course, adapt to the environment and live in symbiosis with it, which is to come to terms with the memetic material embedded in Bitcoin--- accepting it, and slowly agreeing with it.

 Using the ecological lens sketched out before, Bitcoin and bitcoiners form the organism-environment, influencing each other in 10-minute intervals.
 The tricky thing is that Bitcoin is both organism and environment, as are we.
-The Bitcoin meme lives in our brains and our idea of what Bitcoin is --- and what it should be --- changes over time.
+The Bitcoin meme lives in our brains and our idea of what Bitcoin is--- and what it should be--- changes over time.
-The economic extension of us --- our sats --- live in the environment that is Bitcoin, an environment that we bring about, individually and collectively.
+The economic extension of us--- our sats--- live in the environment that is Bitcoin, an environment that we bring about, individually and collectively.